 - Elementals - Some also classify elementals, which are earth creatures such as faeries and gnomes, as spirits.

-How Energy Healers and Metaphysicians Define Spirits
+Energy Healers and Metaphysicians Spirits Defined

-Energy healers and metaphysicians tend to be closer to M-W's definition of spirit.
+Energy healers and metaphysicians tend to be closer to a dictionary definition of spirit.
 They believe people are body, mind, and spirit combined in a living person.
 Therefore, they tend to define spirits as the etheric part of a living human, as well as the intelligent part of a person that remains after the person has died.
 Spirit is, according to metaphysicians and energy healers, the Divine aspect of one's nature that always was, always is, and always will be, regardless of whether the physical body of the person is living.

 Religion's Definition of Spirits